Vitacura

-Vitacura is a commune of Chile located in Santiago Province, Santiago Metropolitan Region.
+Vitacura is a commune in the Santiago Province of the Santiago Metropolitan Region in Chile.
 It is one of the most expensive and fashionable areas of Santiago.
 Inhabitants are primarily high income families.
 It belongs to the Northeastern zone of Santiago de Chile.
+It has 86,420 inhabitants.

 There is an abundance of elite private schools in Vitacura and Las Condes, including Saint George's College, Colegio Santa Úrsula, Alliance Francaise, Colegio La Maisonette, Colegio Tabancura, Colegio Los Andes, Colegio Sagrados Corazones de Manquehue and Colegio San Benito.

 The Costanera Norte tollway connects Vitacura with the international airport and subway stations are located in the neighboring municipality of Las Condes.

 Vitacura is the site of ECLAC headquarters, home to the European Southern Observatory (ESO) headquarters in Chile, and home to Santiago's most exclusive shopping street, Avenida Alonso de Córdova.

 Demographics

-According to the 2017 census of the National Statistics Institute, Vitacura spans an area of 28.3 sqkm and has 85,384 inhabitants (38,402 men and 46,982 women), and the commune is an entirely urban area.
-The population grew by 4.77% (3,885 persons) between the 2002 and 2017 censuses.